zettlchen/AJS-flexord/README.md

 three[^1] components (regularized by `alpha`, in order to obtain moderately well separated clusters).
 3) From these fitted models, we then generated data by drawing `N` times using binomial distributions for components, where the number of trials is set to `r`.
-4) Finally, we selected the `m` variables of the simulated data set with the highest 'variable importance'.
+4) Finally, we selected the `m` variables of the simulated data set with the highest *variable importance*.
-We calculated this 'variable importance' by fitting a mixture of three multinomial regressions explaining the expert diagnoses (and thus *true cluster memberships*) separately by each of the 11 original variables, and ordering them by decreasing Log-Likelihood.
+We calculated this *variable importance* by fitting a mixture of three multinomial regressions explaining the expert diagnoses (and thus *true cluster memberships*) separately by each of the 11 original variables, and ordering them by decreasing Log-Likelihood.